anonymous4submit/caner/README.md

 - **.source**:  Each line have a financial news sentence,  each word separated by spaces.
 E.g. *天 润 乳 业 营 业 额 逐 年 增 高*
 - **.target**:  Corresponding to the .source file, the content is the labels of each word.
 E.g. *B-ORG I-ORG I-ORG I-ORG O O O O O O O*
-- **FIND_cluster.csv**: A table which map organization name to domain.
-Each line includes an organization name and its corresponding domain.
+- **FIND_cluster.csv**: A table which map organization name to Cluster.
+Each line includes an organization name and its corresponding Cluster.

 We construct the training and testing set of Find-2019 from different secors, described as below: